-A mortgage agreement in principle (AIP) is essentially a document to prove you have a mortgage in place.
-To the estate agent, it proves you are creditworthy as you have passed the lenders credit score.
-However, it is not a guarantee that you will definitely get a mortgage as a full application will require further background checks.
+The purpose of a mortgage agreement in principle (AIP) document is to prove that you do have a mortgage in place.
+To the estate agent, it proves you have good enough credit to proceed, as you have passed the lenders credit scoring system.
+That being said, getting a mortgage can never be guaranteed, as a full application will still require further background checks.

-When you are ready to make an offer on a new home most estate agents will undertake due diligence and ask you to produce evidence that you have funds available to complete the purchase.
-This will take the form of bank statements and also an agreement in principle certificate that we can provide for you.
-Once you have provided them with all this documentation the estate agent will then normally stop marketing the property and put a “sold” or “sale agreed” board up to let people know a deal is currently being processed.
+When you reach the point of being ready to make a formal offer on a new home, the majority of estate agents will undertake due diligence and ask you to prove that you can in fact afford to complete the purchase.
+Sufficient evidence of this include bank statements and also an agreement in principle certificate, which our team can provide for you.
+Once you have provided them with all this documentation, the estate agent will usually cease marketing the property and put a “sold” or “sale agreed” board up to let people know a deal is currently being processed.

-If you already have a mortgage agreed before you make an offer you are making yourself appear as an attractive proposition as this proves you are not making an offer on a “whim”, you’ve thought about how you’re going to fund the purchase and do something about it.
-This might persuade a seller to accept an offer you put forward on their property underneath the asking price.
+If you already have a mortgage agreed before you make an offer, you are instantly more appealing to a seller as this proves you are not making this choice lightly and you’ve thought about how you’re going to afford the purchase.
+This might persuade a seller to accept an offer you put forward on their property that may be underneath their initial asking price.

-Ok, so you know you’ve got a good credit rating because you’ve never been turned down for credit, you’re registered on the voter’s roll and you’ve always made your credit card payments on time – so what can go wrong?
+Ok, so you know you’ve got a good credit rating because you’ve never been turned down for credit, you’re registered on the voters roll and you’ve always made your credit card payments on time – so what can go wrong?

 Well, you could approach 10 different lenders these days and get 10 different maximum mortgage amounts!
 They all calculate affordability in their own unique ways.
 If you’re self-employed it really is a minefield: some lenders take your net profit, others your salary and divided.
 Some use your latest year, others an average over 3 years.